benbarth/hacktoberfest-swag/README.md

 In all of the hacktoberfest excitement, many companies want to join the celebration by rewarding their contributors with even more swag!
 That's why we're here!

+**Quantity is fun, quality is key.
+Participating in Hacktoberfest leads to personal growth, professional opportunities, and community building.
+However, it all begins with meaningful contributions to open source software.**

 | Who / Sponsors | What | How | Additional Details |
 | :---: | :---: | :---: | --- |
 | **DigitalOcean + Sponsors** | **![Shirt](icons/tshirt-greyscale.png) ![Stickers](icons/stickers-greyscale.png)** | **Four pull requests to any public repo on GitHub.** | **[hacktoberfest.com](http://hacktoberfest.com/)** (Verified 2020) |